Your Paper Your Way

 • Use wit carefully and appropriately; be informative first and clever second.
 Although a universally understood pun can work well to attract interest, ensure that it will not confuse or mislead the reader.

 • The titles of papers accepted for publication in the Journal of Allergy and Clinical Immunology: In Practice may be revised for improved clarity and appeal to the readership.
 Such revision will have final approval by the authors.
+Methods

 This should explore the significance of the results of the work, not repeat them.
 A combined Results and Discussion section is often appropriate.
 Avoid extensive citations and discussion of published literature.